Dtsayy/Dtsayy/README.md

 ### Hi there 👋
 - 🌱 Hi, I'm Dtsayy
-- 🔭 I’m currently working on Bach Khoa University
+- 🔭 I’m graduated from Bach Khoa University
-- 🌱 I’m currently learning Machine Learning and espectialy I'm interested in Data Analyst
+- 🌱 I’m currently learning Machine Learning and espectialy I'm interested in Analytic Engineer
 - 👯 I’m looking to collaborate on ...

 <!--